Writers' Apps and Writing Software.

 By Literature and Latte

 The original big project planning writing app.
 Almost all novelists have come across this.
 Tailor-made for long writing projects, Scrivener banishes page fright by allowing you to compose your text in any order, in sections as large or small as you like.
-Our members of The Novelry can enjoy a 20% discount on Scrivener at our Members' Library.
+Members of The Novelry can enjoy a 20% discount on Scrivener.

 * A New Entry for 2021 *